grafana/grafana/docs/sources/sharing/playlists.md

 You can access the Playlist feature from Grafana's side menu, in the Dashboards submenu.

-{{< docs-imagebox img="/img/docs/v50/playlist.png" max-width="25rem">}}
+{{< figure src="/static/img/docs/v50/playlist.png" max-width="25rem">}}

 ## Create a playlist

 You create a playlist to present dashboards in a sequence, with a set order and time interval between dashboards.

 1. To access the Playlist feature, hover your cursor over Grafana's side menu.
 1. Click **Playlists**.